electron/packager/readme.md

 `app-version` - *String*

   The release version of the application.
+Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on OS X.

 `asar` - *Boolean*